Azure-Samples/iot-edge-opc-plc/README.md

                                stored
                                Default (depends on store type):
                                X509Store: 'CurrentUser\UA_MachineDefault'
-                               Directory: 'pki/own'
+                               Directory: 'pki\own'
       --tp, --trustedcertstorepath=VALUE
-                             the path of the trusted cert store Default 'pki/trusted'
+                             the path of the trusted cert store Default 'pki\trusted'
       --rp, --rejectedcertstorepath=VALUE
-                             the path of the rejected cert store Default 'pki/rejected'
+                             the path of the rejected cert store Default 'pki\rejected'
       --ip, --issuercertstorepath=VALUE
-                             the path of the trusted issuer cert store Default 'pki/issuer'
+                             the path of the trusted issuer cert store Default 'pki\issuer'
       --csr                  show data to create a certificate signing request Default 'False'
       --ab, --applicationcertbase64=VALUE
-                             update/set this applications certificate with the
+                             update/set this application's certificate with the
                                certificate passed in as bas64 string
       --af, --applicationcertfile=VALUE
-                             update/set this applications certificate with the
+                             update/set this application's certificate with the
                                certificate file specified
       --pb, --privatekeybase64=VALUE
                              initial provisioning of the application